cajacko/writing/writing/alcohol-drugs.md

 But as long as you do stay clear and are very aware of the short and long term negative effects of any substance you take, keep experimenting 👨‍🔬.

 For me, I've been very aware of the quantity of alcohol I drink 🍻.
-And take lots of measures to ensure I don't fall into addictive tendencies and am not dependant on alcohol:
+And take measures to ensure I don't fall into addictive tendencies and am not dependant on it:

 - Tracking daily alcohol intake and viewing trends to check I'm in control
 - Social pressure, by sharing my drinking process and goals with people who can hold me accountable